 Almost all tablets of our Ṣāhit-ginê archive are currently housed by the Yale Babylonian Collection and the John F. Lewis Collection of the Free Library of Philadelphia.
 In addition, two tablets (including our tablet) are kept in the Böhl Collection in Leiden and another one at the Ashmolean Museum in Oxford.
 The archive covers a date range from the tenth year of Darius I to the first year of Xerxes, hence, about 28 years, but most of the tablets are concentrated around the years 24, 25 and 29 of Darius.
-Its termination in the first year of Xerxes marks the ‘ ’ phenomenon, which also applies to the other archives from Sippar as well as to most of the archives from other cities in North-Babylonia.
+Its termination in the first year of Xerxes marks the ‘end-of-archives’ phenomenon, which also applies to the other archives from Sippar as well as to most of the archives from other cities in North-Babylonia.
 This phenomenon is directly connected to the Babylonian revolts against Xerxes in his second year.

 LB 1709, which dates to one of the peak years, is a legally binding promise of payment (= promissory note) for a certain amount of silver (the full amount is lost).
 As long as the debtor does not settle the debt, he has to pay 1 shekel of silver per mina as monthly interest.
 This corresponds to 20% interest per year which is the standard condition at that time.
 An additional clause stipulates that each year he shall also bring one sheep.